Who we are?

 Who can become a volunteer?

 Anyone can become a volunteer for the Western Bulldogs Community Foundation.
 We want our volunteers to reflect the community we work in.
 We encourage passionate members of our community and leaders from a diverse background of the west to apply.
-Volunteers must be over the age of 18 years of age and have a valid Volunteer Working with Children Check (or be willing to obtain one).
+Volunteers must be over the age of 18 years of age and have a valid Volunteer Working with Children Check and an up-to-date Police Check (last 3 months) (or be willing to obtain one).

 What are the roles of a volunteer?